dagrate/public_data_crisprCas9/README.md

 # public_data_crisprCas9

-Summary of the most popular CRISPR/Cas9 benchmark data sets and databases used for on- and off-target prediction
+CRISPR/Cas9 benchmark data sets used for on- and off-target prediction, available for download.

 ------